Heavyweight champion Tyson Fury reportedly drops Daniel Kinahan as negotiator

 “Whether it’s for Joshua or Wilder or anybody else.
 We’ve informed Eddie Hearn about that.
 He knows where to go for the negotiations.
 Tyson and I have had long negotiations about it.
 That’s the way it’s going to be.”

-“We need to have full clarity that Daniel Kinahan will have no involvement at all in this fight and that real efforts are being made to exclude him from the world of boxing.

-“Daniel Kinahan cannot continue to use boxing as a tool to rehabilitate his image and whitewash his very sinister criminal past as per the ruling of our special criminal court.
+“Daniel Kinahan cannot continue to use boxing as a tool to rehabilitate his image and whitewash his very sinister criminal pasts as per the ruling of our special criminal court.

 “We also need to see clarity from MTK of what exact role Daniel Kinahan has with them.
 It’s time other boxers like Billy Joe Saunders dropped Daniel Kinahan and distanced themselves from him.